HomeSpecialties › Ophthalmology

 Full registration plus at least two years' postgraduate hospital experience and 18 months of broad clinical/surgical experience.
 Prior ophthalmology isn't required for eligibility but is scored.

-CV / portfolio (centralised)Assessed
+CV / portfolio (centralised)29 points

 Structured referee reports, published at a maximum of 6 points within the centralised score.